 Easy Korean Beef

 This Easy Korean Beef recipe is ready in under 30 minutes!
 It is a little bit sweet, a little bit spicy, and a whole lot of delicious.
 This budget-friendly recipe is a simple way to enjoy the flavors of Korean BBQ at home!

 And just within the past year or so, I added another recipe to my list.
 I started playing with simple ground beef recipes that incorporate Asian flavors.
 This family-friendly recipe I’m sharing today has become a fast favorite.
 In fact, it ranks right up there with our favorite Poke Bowl recipe and our much loved Egg Roll in a Bowl.

-If you like to eat from scratch, with ridiculously easy recipes that pack a ton of flavor, you are going to LOVE this Easy Korean Beef recipe!
+If you like to eat from scratch, with ridiculously easy recipes that pack a ton of flavor, you are going to LOVE this homemade Korean Beef recipe!

 I love the deep, satisfying flavor of Korean BBQ, but I prefer making it with ground beef.
 Why?
 Even though this isn’t “traditional,” this type of meat is easier to get, less expensive, and cooks much more quickly.
 I can have this Korean beef ready to set on the table in about 25 minutes.
 With minimal ingredients and just a little mincing and slicing, this meal comes together easily.

 Mince garlic and ginger: While the ground beef is browning, mince some fresh garlic and ginger.
 And when I say “some”, I actually mean “quite a bit”.
 I’m very fond of both these ingredients, and tend to use more than most people.
 Garlic and ginger make me happy, and that’s all I really care about!

 Add the garlic and ginger to the browning beef and let it get softened and fragrant.